What's the foundation of modern technology?

 In 1865 Maxwell wrote down an equation to describe these electromagnetic waves.
 The equation showed that different wavelengths of light appear to us as different colours.
 But more importantly, it revealed that there was a whole spectrum of invisible waves, of which the light we can see was only a small part.

-In 1888, a year before Maxwell’s death, German physicist Heinrich Rudolph Hertz discovered radio waves.
+In 1888, some years after Maxwell’s death, German physicist Heinrich Rudolph Hertz discovered radio waves.
 This finally confirmed Maxwell’s theory by proving that invisible electromagnetic waves exist.